 There is also greater flexibility in terms of the timing of contact point meetings between applicants and their endorsing bodies to assess the applicant’s progress.
 The new scheme only requires at least two contact points as opposed to the set timeline under the previous route of contact points at 6, 12 and 24-month intervals from the date an application is granted.

 It remains to be seen whether these changes will attract more people to come to the UK with their business ideas.

-If you require advice in relation to the above, we would be happy to help.
+If you require immigration advice in relation to the above, we can help.
 Please contact us on 020 7401 6887 or by email at email@example.com.